tari-project/tari/RFC/src/Glossary.md

 [mining worker]: #mining-worker

 A Mining Worker is responsible for performing Proof-of-Work tasks received from its parent [Mining Server].

+## Multisig
+[multisig]: #multisig

+Multi-signatures (Multisigs) are also known as N-of-M signatures, and this means that N amount out of M amount of peers need to agree before a transaction can be spend.
+N and M can also be the same amount.

 ## Node ID
 [node ID]: #node-id